-- Three or more original scores and recordings of each of the scores.
+Three or more original scores and recordings of each of those pieces.
 Recordings may be audio only or audiovisual.
+MIDI recordings are acceptable in exceptional cases, but acoustic performances are strongly recommended.

-Scores must show evidence of original musical thought, along with the fundamentals of compositional technique.
+Notated scores must show evidence of original musical thought, along with the fundamentals of compositional technique.
 While electronic compositions are acceptable, applicants must also demonstrate competence with traditional notation in the scores submitted.
 Computer-generated scores should be checked for correct transpositions, appropriate accidentals, and normal spellings.
-MIDI recordings are acceptable in exceptional cases, but acoustic performances are strongly recommended.

 For audition dates, please visit Auditions.